outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - this applies problem-solving insight paths like 'adjacent solutions should be tested first in an absence of reasons to do otherwise', where reasons to do otherwise could be metrics like system complexity, info about adjacent solutions failing in that system, info about non-adjacent solutions succeeding in that system (info about non-adjacent solutions being optimal for a system metric)
           - interface query design should involve queries to check for inputs to a step given required sub-query tests for alternatives
             - before applying a step, apply its required sub-queries to test for its alternatives, like for an adjacent solution step, checking that alternative non-adjacent solution sub-queries have returned no contradictory info indicating an adjacent solution should not be applied

-  - organize list of structures required for system optimization & make diagram & generative insight path & query
-    - concepts
-      - anti-complacence structures (checking for new error types that cant be measured with existing tools yet by always building new measurement tools)

-    - functions
-      - apply error types to check a system for known optimizations (error types like 'structures that seem similar but are not')

   - examine similarity (alignment/overlap) structures between
     - different components (when an error type is an incentive, or a function used for other intents)